diagonal-finance/examples/integrations/stripe/subscriptions/server/node/README.md

 #### `POST /create-customer`:

-Creates a new Stripe customer and sets the auth cookie.
+Creates a new customer in the fictional database and Stripe, as well as setting the auth cookie.

 ##### Parameters: